boystrange/astro/moon-mars-2025/index.md

 This also reduces any artifact that deconvolution may introduce and that may later be mistaken for a star.
 Then, I run StarXterminator to remove the stars.
 There are some residual artifacts around the moon, but I can remove those with CloneStamp.
-Finally, I use Set Astro's StarStretch to stretch the stars.
-I decrease the stretch amount to 4 so as to reduce the amount of artifacts that become visible after the stretching.
-Also, I prefer not to have the dimmest stars visible.
-The point is that around the moon (where the bright halo was strongest) there will invariably be a starless zone and if the rest of the sky is packed with stars such zone will be very noticeable later on, once the moon is inserted.
+Finally, I use Set Astro's [StarStretch] to stretch the stars selecting the option to remove the green noise.
+Also, I decrease the stretch amount to 4 so as to reduce the amount of artifacts that become visible after the stretching and not to have the dimmest stars visible.
+The point is that around the moon (where the bright halo was strongest) there will be a starless zone and if the rest of the sky is packed with stars such zone will be very noticeable later on, once the moon is inserted.
 So, I think it's better seeing fewer stars but with the illusion of a more uniform star field across the whole image.

 ![](only_stars.png)